hungrymedia/wp-multipost/trunk/readme.txt

 Donate link: http://hungry-media.com/index.php#donate
 Tags: wpmu, broadcast, post, multicast
 Requires at least: 2.8.2
-Tested up to: 2.8.5
+Tested up to: 2.9.1
 Stable tag: trunk

-Multipost MU is a Wordpress MU plugin that allows you to publish a post to your top-level blog and have it be automatically posted on ALL sub-blogs.
+Multipost MU is a Wordpress MU plugin that allows you publish a post made to a single blog across multiple blogs.

 == Description ==

 NOTE: This plugin is for Wordpress MU.

-WPMU Multipost is a Wordpress MU plugin that allows you to publish a post to your top-level blog and have it be automatically posted on ALL sub-blogs.
-If the "master post" is edited or deleted, all sub-blog copies will also be edited or deleted.
+Multipost MU is a Wordpress MU plugin that allows you publish a post made to a single blog across multiple blogs.
+An option panel is added to the sidebar of the Add/Edit post page that alows you to select other blogs to which the current post is published.
+If the "master post" is edited or deleted, all multiposted copies will also be edited or deleted.

 == Installation ==

 1. Unzip and upload `multipost-mu.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu of the main/master blog in WordPress MU
-3. Go to the Multipost MU options page (under Settings) and 'Enable Multipost MU'
+3. Add a new or edit an existing post and choose to which other blogs this post should be published (lower right of screen)

 == Frequently Asked Questions ==

 = Can I choose on which sub-blogs my post will display? =

 Yes.
-Once the plugin is enabled, you will see a Multipost MU area on the right side of the "Add New Post" and "Edit Post" screens.
+Once the plugin is enabled, you will see a Multipost area on the right side of the "Add New Post" and "Edit Post" screens.
 This will allow you to select which blogs receive a copy of the post.

 = Can I modify or delete a post from all sub-blogs simultaneously? =